lugg/react-exercise/README.md

 ### Fetching data

-I've setup [Apollo](https://www.apollographql.com/docs/react/) with some mock data so you can query a graphql backend without needing a server.
+I've setup [Apollo](https://www.apollographql.com/docs/react/) with some mock data so you can query a [GraphQL](https://graphql.org/) backend without needing a server.
 You can get estimates as follows:

 ```js
 import { gql, useQuery } from "@apollo/client";